pulkit-rajpal/leetcodebypulkit/README.md

 # leetcode-pulkit

-## Repository Conatining all of My submissions on LeetCode
+## Repository Containing all of My Submissions on LeetCode

 ## By : -[pulkit-rajpal](https://leetcode.com/pulkitrajpal/)